-In the latest United States Presidential Election cycle, the competitive Democratic primary imparted on the road to the White House an extra layer of intrigue.
-The norm in past elections had been for both the Democratic and Republican parties to settle on a defacto nominee to the General Election four to five months before the party's National Convention.
-In this past election cycle, however, only the Republican primary was resolved well in advance of the National Convention as Senator John McCain (Arizona) emerged as the official nominee of the GOP.
-Meanwhile, the Democratic nominee was effectively selected just two months shy of the National Convention when Senator Hillary Clinton (New York) finally conceded the contest to Senator Barack Obama (Illinois).
+In the 2008 United States Presidential Election cycle, the competitive Democratic primary imparted on an extra layer of intrigue on the road to the White House.
+The norm in past elections had been for all parties to settle on their de-facto nominees for the General Election well in advance of their respective National Conventions.
+In the 2008 election cycle, however, the Democratic nominee was determined just two months shy of the National Convention when Senator Hillary Clinton (New York) finally conceded the contest to Senator Barack Obama (Illinois).

-Given the current national political landscape, the Democrats had a lot riding on this particular presidential primary.
-With an economy in recession and an unpopular war in Iraq, public opinion of President George Bush had reached historic lows.
-Some of these negative opinions had trickled down to his party, and public sentiment was in favor of a major ideological/party change in leadership.
-It was widely believed that whoever won the Democratic Presidential Primary had an exceedingly great chance of winning the General Election (this was validated on Election Night as Obama cruised to victory to become the first African-American President of the United States).
-This made the stakes extremely high for all of the candidates involved.
+Given the 2008 national political landscape, the Democrats had a lot riding on this particular presidential primary.
+With an economy in recession and an unpopular war in Iraq, public opinion of President George W. Bush had reached historic lows.
+Some of these negative opinions had trickled down to his party, and public sentiment was in favor of a major ideological/party change in the country's leadership.
+It was widely believed that whoever won the Democratic Presidential Primary had a great shot at winning the General Election (this was validated on Election Night as Obama cruised to victory to become the first African-American President of the United States).
+Thus, the stakes were extremely high for all of the Democratic candidates involved.

-From the very beginning of the Democratic primary, only three candidates had a viable chance of winning the eventual nomination - Hillary Clinton, Barack Obama, and John Edwards.
-Each of the three had some major backing but no one had the majority of the Democratic Party behind him/her.
-A back-and-forth battle ensued.
-No certain nominee emerged from the early primaries and caucuses; yet one thing became certain: John Edwards, while having a nontrivial amount of support, did not have enough to capture him the party's nomination.
+From the very beginning of the 2008 Democratic primary, only three candidates had a viable chance of winning the nomination - Hillary Clinton, Barack Obama, and John Edwards.
+Each of the three had strong backing, but no one had the majority of the Democratic Party behind him/her.
+A back-and-forth battle ensued with no heavily-favored frontrunner emerging from the early primaries and caucuses.
+Yet one thing eventually became certain: John Edwards, while having a valuable amount of support, did not have enough backing to win the party's nomination.

-The public and media soon wrote Edwards off and saw the primary essentially as a two-person race.
-Yet Edwards himself refused to quit early, and it was not until late January, after more than a year on the campaign trail, that he finally withdrew his candidacy (TimesOnline, 2006).
+The public and media soon wrote Edwards off and saw the primary essentially as a two-player race.
+However, Edwards himself refused to quit early, and it was not until late January, after more than a year on the campaign trail, that he finally withdrew from the race (Times Online, 2006).
 This brings up an interesting and perplexing question: why did John Edwards stay in the race even when he knew he could not win the nomination?
-The presidential nomination race is already time-consuming and strenuous, and this is even tougher for less viable candidates like Edwards as they have to actively engage in special issues to bring the public and media attention back from the front runners.
-Why, then, did John Edwards persist, when he clearly did not have the votes nor the momentum?
+The Presidential Primary is a time-consuming and strenuous process; it is even tougher for less viable candidates like Edwards, as they have to actively engage in distinctive issues to steal some of the public attention away from the frontrunners and back to them.
+So, why did John Edwards persist, despite the fact that he clearly did not have the votes or the momentum?